Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant Singular Values

 \subsection{Geometric interpretation}

-It is worth invoking a geometric interpretation of the quantities introduced above.
-SVD has a well known representation in Euclidean space: it takes the unit sphere in the input space and turns it into an ellipsoid in the output space.
-The right singular vectors are the input directions that land on the ellipsoid’s principal axes, the left singular vectors point along those axes in the output space, and the singular values are the axis lengths.
+\paragraph{Geometric interpretation of UISVD.} It is worth invoking a geometric interpretation of the quantities introduced above.
+SVD has a well-known representation in Euclidean space, where it takes the unit sphere in the input space and turns it into an ellipsoid in the output space.
+The right singular vectors are the input directions that land on the ellipsoid's principal axes, and the left singular vectors point along those axes in the output space, and the singular values are the axis lengths.

-LUI-SVD and RUI-SVD keep this same sphere to ellipsoid story, but they first “re-unit” one side by a diagonal stretch of the coordinate axes chosen from the Euclidean row or column norms.
-In LUI-SVD one stretches or shrinks the output coordinate axes so the nonzero rows have equal size under that norm, which puts the output channels on a common scale before looking for the ellipsoid’s principal directions.
-In RUI-SVD one does the analogous axis rescaling on the input side so the nonzero columns have equal size, which makes the input coordinates comparable before looking for principal directions.
-After this one-sided axis standardisation, an ordinary SVD gives the ellipsoid geometry in the standardised coordinates, and the diagonal factor just converts that geometric description back to the original units.
+LUI-SVD and RUI-SVD keep this same sphere to ellipsoid story, but they first ``re-unit" one side by a diagonal stretch of the coordinate axes chosen from the Euclidean row or column norms.
+In LUI-SVD one stretches or shrinks the output coordinate axes so the non-zero rows have equal size under that norm, which puts the output channels on a common scale before looking for the ellipsoid's principal directions.
+In RUI-SVD one does the analogous axis rescaling on the input side so the non-zero columns have equal size, which makes the input coordinates comparable before looking for principal directions.
+After this one-sided axis standardisation, an ordinary SVD gives the ellipsoid geometry in the standardised coordinates, and the diagonal (inverse) factor just converts that geometric description back to the original units.